5 Little Reasons Why Potty Training May Look Like A Big Mess

 First things first.
 If you've read Oh Crap Potty Training then you know about the blocks of learning in potty training.

-It's important to set your kiddo up with a solid foundation so you can stack your success.
+It's important to set up a solid foundation FIRST in potty training to stack success.

-You don't want to rush into doing big outings the second day in or expecting your child to go to music class after a couple pee catches.
-BUT I often talk to moms who have been stuck indoors for DAYS.
+You don't want to rush into doing big outings the second day (steer clear of the trampoline park and Chuck E. Cheese your first week of potty training!).
+That means you're not expecting your child to go right off to music class after a couple pee catches that first weekend of potty training.

 And guess what the vibe is in the house?
 Stir crazy!
-Pressure!
+Pressure pit!
 DONE with potty training!

 2. You're all running sleep-deprived.

-Even a loss of 30 minutes of sleep can lead to an overtired toddlers and wonky behavior.
+Even a loss of 20 minutes of sleep can lead to an overtired toddler and wonky behavior.

 4. You're celebrating after every pee and poop.

-What happens when you do a happy dance, sing, praise, call Grandma, and your child has just done a poop?
+What happens when you do a happy dance, sing, praise in a big cheerleading voice, call Grandma, and your child has just done a poop?

 It starts to not feel normal.

 It starts to feel like *this thing*.
-That has pressure attached to it.
+That praise has pressure attached to it.
+Your child suddenly feels like they have to perform as you displayed a BIG reaction.

-What we really want is to keep the process of going pee and poop in the potty normalized.
+What we really want is to do is keep the process of going pee and poop in the potty normalized.

 Nice work, your poop slid out in the potty.

-Keep in mind, if you're seeing poop accidents on the regular, you are likely looking at a poop issue.
-Jamie has a Pooping Solutions course that talks through how to work through a poop issue or I work with parents in one-on-one consultations.
+Keep in mind, if you're seeing poop accidents on the regular, you're likely looking at a poop issue.
+Jamie has a Pooping Solutions course that talks through how to work through a poop issue, or I work with parents in one-on-one consultations.

 5. Teeth.
 Namely the second year molars.

-Teething can really derail potty training, especially with the poop.
-So if you're seeing accidents but the child knows what to do and you're not sensing behavior, check to see if your child's second year molars have shown up.
+Teething, especially those second-year molars, can derail potty training — along with the poop.
+So if you're seeing potty training accidents but the child knows what to do and you're not sensing behavior, check to see if your child's second-year molars are about to show up.

-And now that you've got your checklist, you can head into potty training knowing what to look for.
+Now that you've got your checklist, you can head into potty training knowing what to look for to avoid the common pitfalls for seeing potty training accidents.

 Illustrations: Citrus and Mint Designs